darinpope/cloudbees-core-eks/README.md

 # cloudbees-core-eksctl

+This is a specific example of how to create an EKS cluster so that CloudBees Core will be completely internal (all private subnets and internal ELB).

+This is unofficial and as-is software

+## Prerequisites

+* a VPC with 3 private subnets that have a large number of IPS addresses in each subnet

 ## Required Tooling

 In order for these instructions to work, you will need a Linux distribution.
 This has not been tested on macOS or Windows.
 All of these steps were tested using a Vagrant based CentOS 7.6 image.